-Turf care is a lot more than just your grass.
-There are a number of components that go into a healthy lawn–many different pieces that work together to give your yard a well-manicured look.
-It takes a lot more than simply running a mower over it every week and watering.
-Healthy turf is its own ecosystem that requires a delicate balance of sunlight, water, proper feed, maintenance, and weed control in order to thrive.
-It is also extremely important to grow the right type of grass for your particular climate if you want it to do well!
+Several components go into healthy turf that work synergistically to give your lawn that perfect look.
+It takes a lot more than merely running a mower over it every week.
+Healthy turf is its own complicated ecosystem that requires a delicate balance of sunlight, water, proper nourishment, maintenance, and weed control to thrive.
+It is also essential to choose the right type of grass for your particular climate and sun exposure if you want it to do well!
 In most areas of the country, hiring a licensed turf care pro is something to consider.
 They have access to commercial-grade weed and disease control products that the average homeowner doesn’t.

 Start with Healthy Soil

 The best soil is a balance of sand, silt, and clay.
 This type of soil is called loam, and is ideal for growing turf because it helps retain moisture, yet drains well and is drought resistant.
-It is able to hold onto vital nutrients while still allowing for proper air flow.
+It can hold onto vital nutrients while still allowing for proper airflow.
 Healthy soils will also have a slightly acidic pH.
 A pH between 6 and 7 helps to promote better absorption of nutrients through the roots.
 It’s easy to see the difference between soil that is stripped of nutrients and sterilized versus soil thriving with microorganisms.
 There is nothing better than a lawn that self-fertilizes via the microorganisms that live within it.

 Healthy Roots Make Healthy Grass

-The roots of grass are actually an extremely complex system.
-Roots that reach deep into the ground are the biggest indicator of a healthy lawn.
-Longer roots mean longer life, lower fertilizer usage, lower water usage, and increased nutrient uptake.
-Some key steps to achieve healthy roots in grass include deep watering less frequently, proper mowing height, proper fertilization, soil acidity, and soil conditions.
-Keep reading for more details on each of these and how it impacts healthy roots.
+The roots of grass are an extremely complex system.
+Roots that reach deep into the ground are a significant indicator of a healthy lawn.
+Longer roots mean a longer life, lower fertilizer usage, lower water usage, and increased nutrient uptake.
+Some key steps to achieving healthy roots include deep watering less frequently, proper mowing height, adequate fertilization, soil acidity, and soil conditions.
+Please keep reading for more details on each of these and how it impacts healthy roots.

-Feeding your grass the right nutrients will help the condition of your lawn throughout the growing season.
-There are a number of different fertilizers that come in either liquid or granular forms.
-The most critical nutrient for healthy turf is nitrogen, and most fertilizers will have some component of nitrogen in them.
-Liquid fertilizers are water soluble and able to be absorbed immediately by the roots of your grass.
+Feeding your lawn the right nutrients will help the condition of your lawn throughout the growing season.
+There are a number of different fertilizers that come in either liquid or granular form.
+The most critical nutrient for healthy turf is nitrogen, and most fertilizers will have some nitrogen in them.
+Liquid fertilizers are water-soluble and able to be absorbed immediately by the roots of your grass.
 Liquid fertilizers often need to be applied more frequently than granular fertilizers, however, and they can cause burning if over-applied.
 Granular fertilizers are typically slow-release.
 A single application can last for much of the growing season as the granules break down into the soil.
 Granular applications need to be done less frequently than liquid applications and have less potential to burn your turf.
 However, they are often more expensive and take longer to achieve optimal results for your lawn.

-Generally speaking, when it comes to grass there is a direct correlation between the height of the grass and the depth of the roots.
-The longer the grass, the deeper the roots and vice versa.
+Generally speaking, when it comes to grass, there is a direct correlation between the height of the grass and the depth of the roots.
+The longer the grass, the deeper the roots, and vice versa.
 For most types of grasses, favoring on the side of longer cuts will help promote healthier blades, healthier roots, and an overall healthier turf.
-Setting your mower blade on the higher end, particularly in the extremely hot months, will help to provide a bit more shade for the roots as well as promote a bit more water retention.
-This helps to create a more resilient and drought-resilient grass.
-Many lawns in the south are Bermuda grasses, which are designed to be extremely drought-resistant as it is.
+Setting your mower blade on the higher end, particularly in scorching months, will help provide a bit more shade for the roots and promote a bit more water retention.
+This helps to create a more resilient and drought-resistant grass.
+Many lawns in the south are Bermuda grasses designed to be extremely drought-resistant as it is.
 These types of grasses typically do best at a shorter mowing height.
 The extremely fine blades do not fare as well at longer lengths.
-Knowing the type of grass you have in your yard will help determine the proper height to mow.
+Knowing the type of grass you have in your yard will determine the proper height to mow.

 The 1/3 Rule